Easton Corporation was a manufacturing company created by Bill Easton and Don Allen in 1950.

-The company was purchased by Bill Easton and Don Allen in 1968 with the primary purpose of supplying competitively priced casting to Easton Corporation.
+In 1968, Bill Easton and Don Allen decided to start Ferroloy Foundry, Inc. as a cast iron foundry with the primary purpose of supplying competitively priced casting to Easton Corporation.

-In 1969 a new building was constructed and the foundry was relocated to its current location at 515 E 29th Street North in Wichita, Kansas.
+In 1969 a building was engineered and constructed by Royer Foundry and Machine Co. at 515 E 29th Street North in Wichita, Kansas.

 The Easton Corporation shutdown operations and Ferroloy Foundry , Inc. turned its focus to become a supplier to the agricultural equipment industry.

 In March 2003 the assets of Ferroloy Foundry were purchased by Paul Kolbeck and John Hays and reincorporated into Ferroloy, Inc.